 There is no charge for submitting an Experian dispute.

-Filing an Experian dispute by mail
+Experian dispute by mail

 To file an Experian dispute via mail, write a letter like the one found below.
 Consumers can copy and paste the Experian dispute letter example below: